bugflow/pollyanna/README.md

 # pollyanna

-report the plan as it really is
+The Plan, as it really is.

 You may be familiar with the famous and most excellent "Kanned Bananas", which draws data from GitHub (using it's GraphQL API)